Lzocast/URL_Shortener/README.md

 < ========== Planned to implement ============== >

 Copy button on the 'Your_URL' page to let user copy paste the created short link easily.
+[Implemented as of July 2022]

-Network mode - access the app across local network safely and securely
+Network mode - access the app across local network safely and securely [Needs to be intergration with Gunicorn/Nginx front server]

+Implement blueprint model to allow for app growth i.e. develop __init__.py file and reorganise folder structure as necessary [Not a priority at present]

-App has been tested on macOS Monatery and Windows 11
+App has been tested on macOS Monatery and Windows 10/11